didzis1/didzis1/README.md

 Here are some ideas to get you started:
 - 🔭 I’m currently working on my school thesis and a new gym app called Hyperlift
-- 🌱 I’m currently learning PostgreSQL, Sequelize snd TypeScript in general ☺️
+- 🌱 I’m currently learning PostgreSQL, Sequelize and TypeScript in general ☺️
 - 💬 Ask me about anything, let's network
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/didzis-zvaigzne-2611011a4)
 - ⚡ Fun fact: TypeScript, React & GraphQL is my religion, I love to read books and my I'm weirdly crazed about mechanical keyboards